- what language does Virgilio speak?

 Boniface of course knows that one cannot be absolved of a sin before committing that sin.
 (However, for an actual example of papal absolution offered in advance, see Appendix 1 below.)
 The logic here is simple: commission of a sin requires the soul to will to carry out the sin, and it is not possible to will an act and repent of that act simultaneously.
 It is this simultaneous repenting and willing that is challenged by the devil who arrives to take Guido’s soul to Hell, snatching him from St. Francis in the story that Guido relates at the canto’s end.

-The devil unites in his analysis both elementary Christian doctrine—to wit, absolution requires repentance—and elementary Aristotelian logic: one cannot simultaneously want to commit an action and want not to commit it.
+The devil unites in his analysis both elementary Christian doctrine—absolution requires repentance—and elementary Aristotelian logic: we cannot simultaneously want to commit an action and want not to commit it.

 As the devil points out, this argument presents a logical fallacy, based on the law of non-contradiction.
 The law of non-contradiction—which Dante states in Paradiso 6, verse 21, also in the context of conversion (see Appendix 2 below)—holds that a true statement and its opposite cannot both be true at the same time in the same sense.
 This principle is stated in logic as A ≠ not A: